gilestrolab/snail_back_pack/protocols/heart_monitor.md

 -------------------

 Land snails have a semi-closed circular system where their oxygenated blood (hemolymph) is carried from their lung to the heart in a pulmonary vein.
-Then, the heart, which has two cavities, a an atrium and a ventricle, pumps the blood into the aorte artery.
+Then, the heart, which has two cavities, a an atrium and a ventricle, pumps the blood into the aorta artery.
 As opposed to a closed circulatory system (e.g. vertebrates), the hemolymph then mixes with the extracellular fluid.

 The heart rates of snails is regulated by oxygen demand and can scale from more to 1 beat per second (e.g. when the animal is active and the temperature is high) to as low as one a minute (e.g. during hibernation).